roryl/lucee-book/mappings_class_paths.md

 ```

 ###Current Directory
-To add mapping names to the current web directory, use a ".":
+To add mapping names which resolve to the to the current web directory, use a ".":

 ```
 component {